and Course Topics

 demonstrations of site characterization and remediation

-technologies will be held at a location near the hotel from 12:30
+technologies will be held at a location near the course venue from

-and drilling, geophysical, and sampling and analysis equipment will
+technologies, and drilling, geophysical, and sampling and analysis

-be demonstrated.
-The temperature in early June in Toronto ranges
+equipment will be demonstrated.
+The temperature in early June in

-from 10-22 C. Attendees should have appropriate apparel, such as
+Toronto ranges from 10-22 C. Attendees should have appropriate apparel,

-rain gear, casual work clothes, and good walking shoes.
-Cameras
+such as rain gear, casual work clothes, and good walking shoes.